the-teachingRSE-project/competencies/response_to_referees.md

 while aiming to be guidelines for aspiring RSEs.
 We have also clarified that our recommendations draw from experiences in Germany, Europe, and the US, but are not specific to a particular region.
+A subtitle was added to better reflect the scope and aims of the paper.

 ## R1.2: Related work